Filofteia/FilosPlugins/README.md

 Overload Settings:
 - [Overload Filter](#1-overload-filter): Choose the overloads you are willing to accept (None = Prep/Ignore)
+- [Preferred Location](#2-preferred-location): Set a location in the raid that you would like the overload to be.
+- [Include Puzzle Combat](#3-include-puzzle-combe): Include 'Tightrope' and 'Ice Demon' inside of [Preferred Location's](#2-preferred-location) 'First Combat'
 ## Layout Settings

 ### 1) Layout Filter